Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 Getting There

 From Greece, Assos may be reached via the island of Lesbos or the island of Chios.
 There is a daily boat from Lesbos (from the town of Mitillini) to Ayvalik (in the province of Balikesir) which is a 1-2 hours trip.
 The bus ride from Ayvalik/Balikesir to Ayvacik/Çanakkale is another 2 hours.
 The Lesbos connection is the shortest way to reach Assos via Greece.
 Those coming from Chios may take the daily boat to Çesme.
 The bus ride from Çesme to Izmir is half an hour.
-The trip from Izmir to Ayvacik/Çanakkale as indicated above is 3-4 hours.
+The trip from Izmir to Ayvacik/Çanakkale as indicated above is 5 hours by bus.
 There is a daily sealine connection from all the Greek islands in the Aegean to Lesbos and Chios.
 There are also daily flights to Lesbos and Chios from Athens.

 Please be sure to include 1) your daily accommodation budget for Assos and, if applicable in Istanbul or Izmir and 2) your arrival/departure dates to/from Istanbul, Izmir and Assos when you fill out the registration form.